 The 340B program is primarily a discounted drug purchasing option for safety net providers, including disproportionate share, rural referral centers, sole community and critical access hospitals.
 Public hospitals and non-profit hospitals in these categories are eligible to participate in 340B.
 Eligible hospitals may save an average of 25% on drug purchases for outpatient pharmacy distribution (excluding orphan drugs for CAHs, sole community or rural referral).
 Contract pharmacy agreements are also available to the 340B hospitals (for hospital patients only) to extend 340B pricing into the community.

-In order to participate, an eligible hospital is required to submit an application to the Office of Pharmacy Affairs with HRSA, the federal agency responsible for the 340B program.
+To participate, an eligible hospital is required to submit an application to the Office of Pharmacy Affairs with HRSA, the federal agency responsible for the 340B program.
 The application materials and guidelines are posted on the Pharmacy Affairs website.
 Please be certain to use the forms and the application guidelines for the correct hospital type.

 Who is an Eligible 340B Patient?